 But the soup turned out WAY too bitter because I used the wrong part of the vegetable.

-Since then I have learned how easy it is to properly slice, clean, and use leeks in your favorite healthy recipes!
+Since then I have learned how easy it is to properly slice, clean, and use leeks in some of my favorite healthy recipes.

-So if you’re in the same boat, then read on and learn all about this leafy vegetable!
+So if you’re in the same boat, then read on and learn all about how to prepare this leafy vegetable!

 What are Leeks?